Planning an Event

 • No need to provide a sole source justification for purchases over $10,000

-Visit these pages/guides for information specific to each commodity:
+Visit these pages/guides for information specific to each category:

 Important information:

-If the dollar amount of your request is greater than the Direct Buy limit ($10,000), a sole source justification or quotes from other Suppliers must be obtained in consultation with a Procurement Service buyer to ensure compliance with the competitive solicitation requirements.
-This does not apply if you select a Supplier that has an existing contract with the UW.
+If the dollar amount of your request is greater than the Direct Buy limit ($10,000 including shipping and handling and excluding tax), and you are not using a UW Contract supplier a sole source justification must be provided or quotes obtained In consultation with a Procurement Service buyer to ensure compliance with the competitive solicitation requirements.
 See the UW Contracts page.

-Check to see if the Supplier is in the Supplier Search report (B.I.
-Portal), even if you are paying with a Procard.
-If the Supplier is not found, please provide them with the link to the Supplier Registration Form (SRF).
+Check to see if the supplier is in Workday, even if you are paying with a Procard.
+If the supplier is not found, please review the For Suppliers web page for the registration process.